sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 ### Commercial Models for Enterprise Accounts

-BTP offers two different commercial models for BTP enterprise accounts:
+BTP offers two different commercial models for BTP enterprise accounts **Consumption** and **Subscription**:

+* Consumption-based commercial model in the flavours
+   - BTPEA (SAP BTP Enterprise Agreement) – New License introduced as of March 12th 2024,
-* Consumption-based commercial model in the flavors BTPEA (SAP BTP Enterprise Agreement ), Cloud Platform Enterprise Agreement (CPEA) and Pay-As-You-Go (PAYG)
+   - Cloud Platform Enterprise Agreement (CPEA) existing customers only and
+   - Pay-As-You-Go (PAYG)

 * Subscription-based commercial model.